 However, many of us do not know to type in Assamese script in a computer.
 Even those of us who do, use different Assamese computer-fonts, so that the Assamese text typed in one computer aren’t communicable to other computers via the Internet!
 The way out, naturally, is to use the English (i.e., Latin or Roman) script, which is available in every computer, tablet pc or phone, to write Assamese text (probably many of us have already done that with a cellphone).
 To do that here, however, we need to have a uniform, mutually agreed upon scheme to transliterate the assamese-language lyrics into the English script.
 After careful deliberation and some practice, I am suggesting this transliteration scheme (along with these sample transliterations of three great Assamese songs), which I hope would be able to perfectly communicate the exact Assamese pronunciation of the lyrics to the reader, even if he or she is not comfortable with the Assamese script.
 Please communicate, at email@example.com, any suggestions - or reservations, if any - to me.

 And, all fellow Assamese who love Assamese songs and happen to come across this page, please endeavour to e-mail me carefully typed and checked English-script lyrics, in the pattern used here, of one or two of the great Assamese songs!
 [However, please don't send them as e-mail attachments -- as sometimes opening attachments becomes quite a pain -- rather just include the lyrics within the text of your e-mail.]
 In particular, this is the wish-list of some great Assamese songs for which I hope to put the lyrics here some day - please check it to see if you know a few of these songs well (you may also suggest, via e-mail or via the forums, any other songs).
-Also, please remember to mention your full name, address, a brief two-line introduction of yourself and a 3-4 line short note about the lyricist along with your lyrics, so that I can acknowledge it here [if necessary, have a look at this (imaginary) sample e-mail, resulting in this sample contribution].
+Also, please remember to mention your full name, address and a brief two-line introduction along with your lyrics, so that I can acknowledge it here (if necessary, have a look at this sample e-mail).